VCityTeam/UD-SV/Doc/Devel/Needs/Need012.md

 # Need 012: ability to browse through a document base

 ### User story
-As a historian, i will need to visualize and browse a corpus of historical documents (images/videos..)
+Historians want to visualize and browse a corpus of historical documents (images/videos..) from the document corpus.

 TODO Subneeds : UI & backend